 A study done in 2009 by the Canadian Celiac Association, determined that even if a gluten based product was used to grow the mold, the presence of gluten was found to be undetectable or in concentrations less than 1 ppm – which is well below the 20ppm levels considered safe by the CFIA/FDA.

-However those who are ultra-sensitive to gluten should still avoid blue cheese.
-Instead use feta or goat cheese which has a similar sharp and tangy flavor.
+However, those who are ultra-sensitive to gluten should still avoid blue cheese.
+Instead, use feta or goat cheese which has a similarly sharp and tangy flavor.

 Grocery stores that buy large wheels or blocks of cheese cut the cheese into smaller quantities to repackage and sell.
 If they cut on the same surface that was used for making sandwiches, gluten can contaminate the cheese.
 Or, if slicing machines that were used to slice deli meats (that contain gluten) also are used to slice cheese without properly being cleaned, gluten contamination can occur.